Supla poses with Billy Idol and suggests a 'bossa furiosa' partnership before shows at Rock in Rio and in SP | Rock in Rio 2022

 Billy Idol says the pop-punk revival has made him feel free to play a more organic show with a powerful band.
 “It’s good to have one foot in our past and one foot in the future,” he says.

 He arrives at the festival with the security of being a reference for the night’s headliner, Green Day.
-“I know Billie Joe likes Generation X (first Idol band).
-It’s nice to think that you’ve influenced people and are also on the same stage as them,” he says.
+“I know Billie Joe likes Generation X (Idol’s first band).
+It’s nice to think that you’ve influenced people and you’re also on the same stage as them,” he says.

 The biggest proof of Billy Idol’s connection with the current generation is “Night Crawling”, a collaboration with Miley Cyrus, from her album “Plastic Hearts” (2020).
 In live performances, they seem more club-rock friends than artists with nearly 40 years of age difference.